Chouinard's formula for $C$-quasi-injective dimension: Introduction

-The quasi-injective dimension (qid) is a refinement of the classical notion of the injective dimension of a module, in the sense that there is always an inequality $\operatorname{qid}_R M \leq \operatorname{id}_R M$.
+The quasi-injective dimension (qid) is a refinement of the classical notion of injective dimension of a module, in the sense that there is always an inequality $\operatorname{qid}_R M \leq \operatorname{id}_R M$ and equality holds when $\operatorname{id}_RM$ is finite.
 It was introduced by Gheibi \cite{Gheibi} that recovered several well-known results about injective and Gorenstein-injective dimensions in the context of quasi-injective dimension.
 In a recent paper, Tri \cite{Tri} obtained a Chouinard's formula for quasi-injective dimension and then extended the Bass' Formula for quasi-injective dimension previously proved by Gheibi \cite[Theorem 3.2]{Gheibi}.
+Moreover, Jorge-Pérez, Martins and Mendoza-Rubio proved a version of Ischebeck's formula for quasi-injective dimension (see \cite[Theorem 4.3]{VH-P-VD}) .

 Let $C$ be a semidualizing $R$-module.
-Recently, Dey, Ferraro and Gheibi \cite{ferraro} defined the $C$-quasi-injective dimension, which unify and extend the theory of $C$-injective dimension introduced by Takahashi and White \cite{takahashi} and the theory of quasi-injective dimension introduced by Gheibi \cite{Gheibi}.
-That is, we always have $\operatorname{\textit{C}-qid}_R M \leq \operatorname{\textit{C}-id}_R M$ and when $C=R$ it recovers the quasi-injective dimension defined in \cite{Gheibi}.
+Recently, Dey, Ferraro, and Gheibi \cite{ferraro} introduced the notion of $C$-quasi-injective dimension, unifying and extending both the theory of $C$-injective dimension developed by Takahashi and White \cite{takahashi} and the theory of quasi-injective dimension introduced by Gheibi \cite{Gheibi}.
+More precisely, for every $R$-module $M$, one has $\operatorname{\textit{C}-qid}_R M \leq \operatorname{\textit{C}-id}_R M$, and, in the special case $C=R$, the notion of $C$-quasi-injective dimension recovers the quasi-injective dimension defined in \cite{Gheibi}.